emmanuelfwerr/DataScience/README.md

 ### Background
 Hello!

-My name is Emmanuel Werr and welcome to my Machine Learning repo!
+My name is Emmanuel Werr and welcome to my Data Science repo!
 A little bit about me.
 I did my undergraduate at The Pennsylvania State University where I majored in Electrical Engineering with an emphasis on embedded systems and digital signal processing.
 Halfway through my college career I discovered my passion for utilizing software to build datasets that allowed me to solve problems and make cool graphs.

 I like to focus developing software for whatever problems come my way, automating my life wherever I can and conducting analysis on topics that I am passionate about!